-- Municipally — all parks, playgrounds, beaches, sports fields, and many trails are closed.
+- Playgrounds, courts, and sports fields are closed.
 Click here to see the HRM web page with this information (same link as above).
 This HRM PSA, from May 5, provides further information.

 - Transit has been included as an essential service through this state of emergency.
 Click here for the March 26 letter from the Province.

 - For the trails that are open — If you need to drive to them then they are too far away.
 Stay within your own neighbourhood.

 - Acadia Park, including the community garden but not including the playground structure, has opened.
 Click here to see there Facebook message about it.

 Family Bubbles are allowed